entrepreneur-club/redesign/README.md

 	sudo service apache2 restart
 	sudo vim /etc/php5/apache2/php.ini # change ;date.timezone to date.timezone = Europe/Zurich

-If you didn't have the /var/www folder before, change the ownership to ‘your-user:www-data‘ and do a usermod so you're in www-data as well:
+If you didn't have the '/var/www' folder before, change the ownership to 'your-user:www-data' and do a usermod so you're in www-data as well:

 	sudo chown -R your-user:www-data /var/www/ # changes ownership of www-data sudo usermod -a -G www-data your-user # adds your user to www-data